Degeneration scheme of 4-dimensional Painlev\'e-type equations: Derivation and Calculations

 (1111)(1111),332\qquad (222)(2211),444.

-If we consider the Laplace transformation of 11 equations which admit deformations, then the leading terms at irregular singularities become scalar matrix, since the original ones have only one regular singularity.
-Thus, we can eliminate these leading terms at irregular singularities by gauge transformation of scalar matrices.
-As a result, they become Fuchsian equations, and they are already classified.
+If we consider the Laplace transform of 11 equations which admit deformations, then the leading terms at irregular singularities become scalar matrix, since the original ones have only one regular singularity.
+Thus, we can eliminate these leading terms at irregular singularities by gauge transformation of rmamatio.
+As a result, we obtain Fuchsian equations, and the Fuchsian equations are already classified.

 For example, we can see a correspondence as below:

 Similarly, we can find correspondences for the rest 10 equations:

 For the last two equations, their original deformations are trivially solved, and corresponding Fuchsian equations do not admit deformations.
 Other equations correspond to one of the four Fuchsian equations corresponding to 4-dimensional Painlev\'e-type equations.